 Chad Hedrick, another American inline speed champion, moved over to ice in 2002 and won the World All Around Speed Skating Championships in 2004.

 - Joey Cheek won two medals (a gold and silver) in Torino at the 2006 Winter Olympic Games.

 - Chad Hedrick won three medals (a gold, silver and bronze) in Torino.

 - Apolo Anton Ohno, who won three medals in Torino (a gold and two bronzes), also began his skating career on inline skates.

 Team USA's former inline skaters won eight ice skating medals in all, including three golds in Torino.
 In fact, about 65 percent of the United States Olympic medals in ice speed skating during the last three Olympics were earned by former inline skaters who made the transition from inline to ice.

 In the years following the Olympic performances of Joey, Jennifer, Chad and others, it has been increasingly common for inline speed skaters with Olympic aspirations to consider trading their big wheels for sleek blades.
 After many seasons of inline racing accomplishments, many other inline racers like Jessica Lynn Smith, Meaghan Buisson and Katherine Reutter were forced to look at new opportunities in the ice speed skating disciplines and cross train on ice to open up Olympic opportunities that may not ever develop for them in the inline speed skating world, since inline racing is not an Olympic sport.

-USA Roller Sports has even offered inline to ice transition camps to help inline skaters learn skating techniques specific to competitive long and short track ice speed skating, to explain the similarities and differences between elite level inline racing and ice speed skating and to provide off ice exercise programs including dry land, slide board and weight training.
+USA Roller Sports has offered inline to ice transition camps and referred athletes to the Wheels to Ice Program (WHIP) to help inline skaters learn skating techniques specific to competitive long and short track ice speed skating, to explain the similarities and differences between elite level inline racing and ice speed skating and to provide specialized off ice exercise programs that may include dry land, slide board and weight training.